Enjoy a budget-friendly night out with this list of 50 free things to do in Tampa Bay!

 45. Rock the Park Tampa Concerts

 Rock the Park Tampa is a free monthly outdoor concert series featuring new musical acts each month.
-Currently, concerts are limited capacity on a first-come, first-served basis at the Tampa Museum of Art.
-Concerts are held on the first Thursday of each month.
-If you’re unable to snag a spot, catch the free livestream on Facebook and enjoy the music from your living room.
+Concerts are held on the first Thursday of each month at Curtis Hixon Waterfront Park.

 46. North Tampa Market at Carrollwood Cultural Center